Professor

 Are you big on cold-calling, i.e. choosing students at random to answer questions with no forewarning?

-Asked by Bailey about 12 years ago
+Asked by Bailey over 12 years ago

 This really depends on the field of study, the school, and even the individual professor.
 For me, I try and use some variation of cold-calling to keep students engaged.
 I try not to just lecture but make the class a bit more of a conversation.
 So I may cold call when the answer is easy in hopes of using this to keep students listening and included in the dialogue.
 It is a good technique if a professor wants to ensure that students have prepared for class.
 But another technique is simply to have class participation be a significant portion of the students’ grade.
 But this is easier to do in smaller classes.